-At the University of Cape Town, applications for extra time in tests and examinations are submitted to a subcommittee of the Senate for approval.
-Students wishing to apply for extra time, or other examination concessions, are urged to register with the Disability Service and submit the required documentation as soon after their arrival as possible.
+Applications for extra time in tests and examinations are submitted to a Senate subcommittee for approval.
+If you want to apply for extra time, or other examination concessions, register with the Disability Service and submit the required documentation as soon after your arrival as possible.

-Those who are applying on the grounds of a Specific Learning Disability make their application through Margie le Roux, Clinical Psychologist and Co-ordinator: Specific Learning Disabilities, Disability Service.
-Where application is being made for extra time on the grounds of a physical disability or medical condition, students first register with the Disability Service and then application for extra time is made through a doctor at the Student Wellness Service.
+For extra-time applications on the grounds of a physical disability or medical condition, register with the Disability Service and then the application is made through a doctor at the Student Wellness Service.

 All students who qualify for extra time in examinations write their exams in smaller alternate examination venues.
-The maximum amount of extra time offered to students with Specific Learning Disabilities is typically time and a quarter i.e. 15 minutes per hour.
-Students from the USA, who are accustomed to receiving time and a half i.e. 30 minutes per hour extra time, must please take this into account when applying to study at UCT.
+The maximum amount of extra time offered to students with specific learning disabilities is usually time and a quarter (15 minutes per hour).
+Students from the United States, who are accustomed to receiving time and a half must please take this into account when applying to study at UCT.

-Only in the most exceptional cases (where students have severe or multiple impairments) will the university grant more than fifteen minutes per hour extra time.
-Thus, in the case of a three hour examination a maximum of an additional 45 minutes is permitted.
+Please note: Only in the most exceptional cases (where students have severe or multiple impairments) will the university grant more than 15 minutes per hour extra time.
+In the case of a 3-hour examination a maximum of an additional 45 minutes is permitted.